-Mark’s Story (Pneumococcal Disease)
+Mark’s Story (Pneumonia)

 I remember the day I got sick.
 It was winter and I went to meet a friend at Fisherman’s Wharf in San Francisco.
 It was raining.
 Maybe I caught a chill.
 All I know is, the next day I started coughing and my lungs started to hurt.
 I assumed it was a cold or maybe flu.
 But a friend convinced me I really needed to get it checked out because my lungs hurt so badly.